 Doing research is a key activity of the History Fair.
 The sources found will help build knowledge, provide the images, text, and audio-visual evidence to develop an argument, and make the final project come alive.
-For general research support, including help finding quality online sources like books, newspapers, journal articles, etc, our partners at the NEIU Libraries have produced a video series about doing online research just for History Fair students!
+For general research support, including help finding quality online sources like books, newspapers, journal articles, etc, our partners at the NEIU Libraries are available to meet for 1-on-1 virtual Research Consultations and have even produced a video series about doing online research just for History Fair students!

 Every History Fair project must have an annotated bibliography that is based on the research completed, so take good notes and record all the citation information while doing research.
 Any time you find something useful in a source, take careful notes including the author, URL, date, and what you learned from the source.
 This will help you put together your bibliography and avoid plagiarism.

 If you are just getting started, be sure to start on our Students page and check out the Five Steps for a Successful History Fair project.

 Chicago in Maps contains various important historic and thematic maps of Chicago.